Iowa First Time Home Buyer – 2023 Loan Programs

 - VA Loans – Active duty military members and veterans can apply for a VA loan which allows you to buy your first home without any down payment.
 These loans are not available to the general public, but exclusively to military/veterans.

-- Jumbo Loans – Any loan that does not meet the conforming or FHA loan limits is a jumbo loan.
-The 2019 FHA loan limits for the entire state of Iowa are $314,827.
-For conforming loans, which are used for conventional and VA loans, the maximum loan limits are $484,350 for the entire state.
-If you want to buy a more expensive home, and have the income to qualify, we provide what are known as jumbo loans up to $2,000,000.
+- Jumbo Loans – Any mortgage that does not meet the conforming loan limits is a jumbo loan.
+You can lookup the 2023 conforming loan limits for your county using this conforming loan limit lookup tool.
+If you want to buy a more expensive home, and have the income to qualify, jumbo lenders offer loan amounts up to $5,000,000.

 Iowa has a couple of excellent down payment assistance programs.
 Both of these DPA programs are in the form of a grant which does not require you to pay the money borrowed back.
 The details are requirements of these home buying incentives for first time homebuyers are featured below: